ShayJordan/shay.github.io/_posts/2023-10-08-why-kuk-sool.md

 permalink: /posts/2023/10/why-kuk-sool/
 tags:
   - Kuk Sool Won
-excerpt: 'I have been training in Kuk Sool Won for the best part of two decades, and I am still being fascinated by new material and the development of a deeper understanding of the material I have been practising for years.
-There is always something more to learn in Kuk Sool, and it never gets stale.'
+excerpt: 'I have been training in Kuk Sool Won for the best part of two decades.
+After such a substantial period of consistently training the same art, some may conjecture that the training might get stale.
+After all, there’s only so much you can learn from one art -- right?'
 header:
   teaser: KSW-why-kuk-sool.jpg
   overlay_image: KSW-why-kuk-sool.jpg